KelpieAI/CRMFS/README.md

 - Document management for certificates

 ### 📝 Legal Compliance & Declarations
+- **Digital Signature Modal (Member Detail Page):**
+  - Sign declarations directly from Declarations tab
+  - Professional modal interface with checkbox + signature fields
+  - Italic signature fields matching AddMember form style
+  - Color-coded sections (blue for medical consent, purple for final declaration)
+  - Separate sections for main and joint members
+  - Auto-date stamping on signature submission
+  - Smart validation (signature required if consent checkbox checked)
-- **Medical Disclosure Declaration:**
+- **Medical Disclosure Declaration (Section 6):**
-  - Electronic signature capture
+  - Electronic signature capture with italic font
   - Timestamp recording
   - Statement: "I confirm that I have no known medical conditions or illnesses, other than those I have already disclosed in Section 14 (Medical History) of this application, that could invalidate my application"
-- **Posthumous Medical Authorization:**
+- **Posthumous Medical Authorization (Section 6):**
-  - Electronic signature capture
+  - Electronic signature capture with italic font
   - Timestamp recording
   - Statement: "In the event of my death, I authorise CRMFS to request information from my medical records relevant to my application for funeral cover"
+- **Final Declaration (Section 7):**
+  - T&Cs acceptance with signature
+  - Emergency fund contribution agreement
+  - Information accuracy confirmation
-- Both declarations required for main and joint members
+- Both medical and final declarations required for main and joint members
 - Stored permanently for audit and compliance
+- Can be signed during registration OR retroactively from Member Detail page

 ### 📝 Activity Logging & Audit Trail
 - Automatic activity tracking on all database operations